 Of course, there are a lot more factors than just length that makes these motorhomes some of the best selling ones around.
 As we can see from this chart that even in the most popular class A motorhomes, there is a wide range of sizes.
 The type of floor plan that you want, especially in high luxury motorhomes like this is a large factor.

 A lot of the Class A Motorhomes that you will find can be customized on the inside and depending on what you want in it, will determine that company’s ability to give you a certain size and price range.

 The customization is really nice especially since a lot of RV owners enjoy RVs as a “hobby expenditure.”
 Just meaning this is something you can put your fun money into.
 However, because this machine is so large, it is really hard to maneuver.
 So unless you are able to and feel comfortable with driving such a large machine, it may not be the best fit for you.

-This is best for just one or two people.
-It is highly mobile since it is the same size as regular passenger vans.
-It is also really fuel-efficient compared to other models, so if your an adventurist on a budget and going with your BFF, this is a great match for you.
+On the Pros of Class B vans side, are highly mobile.
+They are the same size as regular passenger vans.
+And they are more fuel-efficient compared to other RVs.
+If you are an adventurist on a budget this is a great match for you.